ayvasoftware/ayvajs/tutorials/behavior-api-tempest-stroke.md

 ## What is a Tempest Stroke?

 Named for its creator, <a href="https://www.patreon.com/tempestvr" target="_blank">Tempest MAx</a>, a ```TempestStroke``` is a behavior that allows specifying oscillatory motion on an arbitrary number of axes with a formula loosely based on orbital motion calculations.
-The formula is:
+The base formula is:

 <img style="width:250px" src="./images/tempest-motion.png">